-- Link Bladefall - Curse on Hit - Curse.
-Easiest solution, and gives the most powerful curse effect, but there aren't enough gem slots available to do this in the final setup.
+- Link Bladefall - Hextouch - Curse.
+Easiest solution, and gives the most powerful curse effect, but there are not enough gem slots available to do this.

 - Influenced Rings (Hunter/Warlord) can give a Level 5 or Level 8 curse on hit.
 Then it's applied with Bladefall.

 - Gloves corrupted with a Vaal Orb can gain "Curse on Hit".
 These will be level 10-12 curses, so more effective than from a ring.

 - Curse on Hit corrupted gloves worn by the Animate Guardian.

 - Use Raise Spectre on an enemy which casts curses.
 Death Bishop from The Catacombs or Caverns Level 2 will cast Frostbite.

 For average map clearing the curse is not really necessary, but the DPS boost against bosses is nice to have.